 So, where is Bimini?

 Bimini is a district of Bahamas located in the westernmost part of the country.
-Bimini is only 50 miles east of Miami Beach, Florida.
+Bimini is located only 50 miles east of Miami Beach, Florida.
+Though technically a part of the Bahamas, Bimini is close enough to home to provide for that easy and affordable getaway.
 In fact, it is the closest point in the Bahamas to the mainland US.
 It is also composed of three chain islands- North Bimini, South Bimini, and East Bimini with North Bimini and South Bimini being the main islands.
-Bimini is currently owned by the Bahamas and the capital is Alice Town.
+Bimini is currently owned by the Bahamas, and the capital is Alice Town.
 Since it is part of the Bahamas, Bimini’s spoken languages include English and Bahamian Creole.

 So, do you need a passport to travel to Bahamas?
 Do you need a passport to travel to Bimini?
 Do you need a passport to visit any of the Caribbean Islands?
 These are common questions we get all the time and will be glad to help.
 Granted Bimini is close to Miami but when packing your bags for this beach island getaway to Bimini, don’t forget to pack your passport as well even if you’re from the USA.

 Although the entry requirements to Bimini may differ depending on which country you are from and how long you are planning to stay, a passport is the basic requirement you’d need to get into Bimini regardless of your country of origin.
 Sometimes, a valid identification card might be enough again depending on what country issued your passport.
 Regardless of where you’re from, please make sure your passport has a validity of at least 3 months (6 months for some nationalities) from your date of exit from Bimini.